gentoo-golang-dist/zabbix-agent2-plugin-ember-plus/README.md

 ## Requirements

-- Zabbix Agent 2 version 6.0.0, Zabbix Agent 2 version 7.0.0 or newer
+- Zabbix agent 2 version 6.0.0, Zabbix agent 2 version 7.0.0 or newer
-- Go version 1.23 or newer (required only for building the plugin from the source)
+- If building from source: Latest or second-latest stable Go version (see go.mod for exact version requirements)

 ## Supported operating systems and architectures